pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 export default App
 ```

+Rather than use a router, we conditionally render the screen based on `this.state.currentScreen`.

 ## Step 6.
 Connect to your Chatkit instance

 Earlier, we installed `pusher-chatkit-server`.
 Now we're in client-land, you'll need to install [`@pusher/chatkit`](https://www.npmjs.com/package/@pusher/chatkit) as well: